MovieLabs/OMC/Docs/Tech-Notes/Depictions&Portrayals.md

 # Depictions & Portrayals
 Depictions are the mechanism used to relate narrative concepts to their production counterparts.
-Narrative elements are generally depicted by a production asset, a portrayal is the depiction of a Character.
+Narrative elements are generally depicted by a production asset, A portrayal is the depiction of a Character.

 In the RDF ontology depictions and portrayals are reified relationships.
 In OMC-JSON we do not need to do this when dealing with objects such as props or locations; we can represent these using a named relationship:
 ```